Asthma

 • Stuffy nose (congestion), fullness, blockage within the nose (most common symptom)

-• Postnasal drip (sometimes associated with cough and throat irritation)
+• Postnasal drip (sometimes causing cough and throat irritation)

 • Headaches